How to Organize Your WordPress.com Blog by Subject

 The Parent drop-down menu allows you to create subcategories.
 If you have a main category called Books, for example, Books appears in the Parent drop-down menu.
 To create a subcategory of the Books category, follow Steps 1 and 2 and then choose Books from the Parent drop-down menu.

 (Optional) Enter a description of the category in the Description text box.

-Do this step now so that later on you’ll know what you were thinking of when you created this category.
+It’s a good idea to do this step now so that later on you’ll know what you were thinking of when you created this category.
 A short summary will do.
 (Also, some WordPress themes are coded to display the category description in the sidebar of your blog.)

 Click the Add New Category button.